In some jobs, success is measured by what doesn't happen

 - Attend in-service training as mandated by the State of Wisconsin, or as directed

-- Perform duties in a special assignment capacity such as Fugitive Apprehension Unit, Community Services, or the Neighborhood Task Force, as assigned
+- Perform duties in a special assignment capacity such as Motorcycle Unit, Office of Community Outreach and Education, and Narcotics Division, as assigned

 Reasonable accommodations requested by qualified individuals with disabilities will be made in accordance with the Americans with Disabilities Act (ADA) of 1990.